nazunamoe/opencore_efi_mainpc/README.md

-# Ryzen Mac Pro - OpenCore EFI for ASUS Crosshair VI HERO
+# Ryzen Mac Pro - OpenCore EFI for ROG Crosshair VI HERO

 This repository provides the basic EFI folder to run macOS Catalina on an ASUS Crosshair VI HERO motherboard.
-The default provided currently using a Ryzen 7 1700 and Radeon RX 580 .
+The default provided currently using a Ryzen 7 1700 and Radeon RX 580.
 This is intended as a reference and to share improvements for similar build, not as an out of the box EFI to download.
 It is highly recommended to start with a vanilla OpenCore and following OpenCore Vanilla Guide first.

 ## Ryzen Mac Pro build